Contents

 SATA Expansion Cards

 To add additional SATA ports, use a Serial Attached SCSI (SAS) Host Bus Adapter (HBA).
 Instead of SATA ports, these cards have SAS ports, to which you connect four SATA drives per port.
-So, a SAS HBA with only two SAS ports will allow you to hook up to eight SATA hard drives.
+So, a SAS HBA with only two SAS ports will allow you to hook up eight SATA hard drives.

 Certain cards will work out of the box, such as the LSI SAS 9300-8i HBA (SAS3008) and LSI SAS 9201-8i HBA (SAS2008).
 Other cards will have to be flashed with an alternative firmware to enable IT-mode.
 That way, the hard drives connected to the card will appear in Unraid as individual disks and the hardware RAID that an HBA supports, will be completely disabled.